teamisotope/ctf-writeups/docs/ctfs/hexion/2020/pil.md

 I made an updated (and better) version of the PIL script, it's available [here](/en/latest/ctfs/hexion/2020/assets/scripts/pisteg.py).

-It requires Python 3 and the `hexdump` package
+It requires Python 3 as well as two packages: `hexdump` and `requests`